George Fan: 2012–present: Post-PopCap Games

 After leaving PopCap Games due to his lay-off on August 21, 2012, Fan created the arcade-style action video game Octogeddon for the 2012 Ludum Dare Game Jam, a type of Hackathon where developers have to create a game in a short amount of time within a specific theme.
 For Ludum Dare, it was 48 hours.
 The 2012 theme was "evolution"; Fan designed Octogeddon to fit that theme by having the octopus gain weaponized limbs over time.
 The game was met with positive reception in the jam, inspiring Fan to work on the game more.
 He formed the indie video game company, All Yes Good, along with Werner the artist for Plants vs. Zombies and Kert Pfeffer the programmer of the Xbox 360 port of Plants vs. Zombies.
 All Yes Good developed Octogeddon for the next four years.

 Fan served as the designer, Werner served as the artist, and Pfeffer served as the programmer for Octogeddon.
 Jimmy Hinson provided the soundtrack.
 Octogeddon was released on February 8, 2018, for the video game digital distribution service, Steam.
 The game was met with positive reception, having a score of 82/100 on Metacritic.
 It was ported to the Nintendo Switch on May 16, 2019.
 Fan is currently listed as the creative director of All Yes Good.

 Personal life

 Fan lives in California; he went to University of California, Berkeley, for his college education, was based in San Francisco during the development of Plants vs. Zombies, worked in the San Mateo, California studio of PopCap Games by the time he was laid off on August 21, 2012, and All Yes Good is currently based in Redwood Shores, California.
-His girlfriend is Shigihara, the composer for Plants vs. Zombies.
 Fan's hobbies include playing Magic: The Gathering and Lego building.
 He designed the card Genesis Hydra for the Magic: The Gathering core set Magic 2015.